DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### Key Discoveries

-As the investigators concluded their first collaborative session, they had identified several crucial insights:
+As I concluded this phase of my research, I had identified several crucial insights:

 1. **The Divide and Conquer strategy is not new**—it's been used successfully by power structures for over 2,000 years
 2. **The strategy is not necessarily conspiratorial**—it's a principle that gets rediscovered because it works